haoran119/c-cpp/学习笔记之C-C++/README.md

 #### [Strings](https://en.cppreference.com/w/cpp/string)

+* The C++ strings library includes support for three general types of strings:
+	* std::basic_string - a templated class designed to manipulate strings of any character type.
+	* std::basic_string_view (C++17) - a lightweight non-owning read-only view into a subsequence of a string.
+	* Null-terminated strings - arrays of characters terminated by a special null character.
 * [basic_string - C++ Reference](https://www.cplusplus.com/reference/string/basic_string/)
 	* Generic string class
 	* The basic_string is the generalization of class string for any character type (see string for a description).